alan-turing-institute/climate-informatics-2024-ae/docs/guidelines/reviewers.md

 Reviewers will be recruited to the Artifact Evaluation Committee (AEC) from the [Climate Informatics community](http://www.climateinformatics.org) (join [here](https://groups.google.com/g/climate-informatics-news)) and [Turing Environment and Sustainability Grand Challenge community](https://cassgvp.kumu.io/alan-turing-institute-environment-and-sustainability) (join [here](https://forms.office.com/pages/responsepage.aspx?id=p_SVQ1XklU-Knx-672OE-ZmEJNLHTHVFkqQ97AaCfn9UMTZKT1IwTVhJRE82UjUzMVE2MThSOU5RMC4u)).
 Please join either (or both!) communities to receive updates on reviewer training opportunities.

 ## Requirements for reviewers
 We require a minimum level of practical experience in climate data science to participate as a reviewer.
 This ensures that the review process can focus on technical detail rather than computational literacy.
 Reviewers will be required to evidence their experience through their own software publications.
-Full reviewer requirements will be published ==XXX==

 ## Expected workload